tbreuss/mithril-by-examples/lifecycle-methods.md

 ## onbeforeupdate

 The onbeforeupdate(vnode, old) hook is called before a vnode is diffed in an update.
-If this function is defined and returns false, Mithril prevents a diff from happening to the vnode, and consequently to the vnode's children.
+If this function is defined and returns false, Mithril.js prevents a diff from happening to the vnode, and consequently to the vnode's children.

 [Show examples using ”onbeforeupdate”](/tags/onbeforeupdate/)